 He wanted to learn fiddle, but here was where he got stumped.
 While it is relatively common to restring “folk” and “fretted” instruments for left-handed people, it is virtually unheard of to restring bowed string instruments.
 My guitar teacher was frustrated because he could not easily pick up the fiddle from his knowledge of the mandolin.
 Mandolin and violin have the same strings, so left hand chord and fingering shapes are identical.

 I had a left-handed student who wanted to strum with his left hand and hold the ukulele in his right.
 We re-tuned his ukulele so that the string closest to the ceiling was an “A” string and the string closest to the floor was a “G” string.
 Since these two strings are close enough in pitch, we did not have to switch the strings.
 We switched the two middle strings and re-tuned them as well.
+He played the same songs as everyone else and had the same book.
+He simply had his lefty ukulele chord shapes on his music stand.
 It was a little confusing for me to look at him (in the class), but he was fine.

 Below is a good video that explains how to read the chord charts with the re-tuned ukulele.
 You simply look at the chord charts as a mirror.